Poland in August: tips for making the most of your summer in Poland

 Bank/public holiday in Poland.
 Polish Army Day is marking the 1920 breakthrough battle called Cud nad Wisłą (the Miracle on the Vistula river) between the Poles under Marshal Piłsudski and the Bolsheviks.
 The main celebrations are held usually at Pilsudski Square (Plac Piłsudskiego), including parades and the president’s speech.
 August 15 marks also the Assumption of Mary celebrations in Poland which focus on The Sanctuary of Jasna Góra in Częstochowa – on August 15 a pilgrimage (pielgrzymka) destination for many people walking hundreds of kilometers for days from all over Poland.
 Stores, malls, shopping centers closed, only some smaller local convenience stores can be open (eg. Żabka).
 You can do basic shopping at gas stations (24h).

-In August 2020, there is one shopping Sunday in Poland: August 30.
-Click here to read our post about shopping Sundays in Poland in 2020.
+In August 2021, there is one shopping Sunday in Poland: August 29.
+The next shopping Sunday will be on December 12, 2021.
+Click here to read our post about shopping Sundays in Poland in 2021.
 Read our post with the list of online stores in Poland delivering groceries to home.